 metal-framed mounts, or any other odd type of slide mount, you're out of luck at those places.
 On the other hand, we accept all types of slide mounts.To put it in its simplest terms - if you can shine a light through it, we can digitize it!

-With our Premier Service, all images will be corrected for dust and scratches, processed for "red-eye" removal, color corrected for film-base color shifts, and put in the proper orientation in the JPEG image file.
-If there are any slides in your order that are damaged, we will scan them and give you the option of keeping them, deleting those scans from your order (at no charge), or having additional work done to fix the images (at an additionalphoto restorationcharge).
+With our Premier Service, all images will be corrected for dust and scratches, color corrected for film-base color shifts, corrected for under/over exposure, and put in the proper orientation in the JPEG image file.

 Your processed files will be stored on the storage medium of your choice: CD-ROM, DVD, BluRay, Thumb Drive (Flash Drive), M-Disc, or, for large orders, an external hard drive.
 You may indicate your choice of media when you fill out the Order Form/Packing List that you will receive from us when we are ready to receive your order.
 You can also receive multiple copies of your files, if you wish.